 In 1842, the Belize Barrier Reef Reserve System was dubbed by Charles Darwin as the “most remarkable reef in the West Indies”.
 On top of the barrier reef system in Belize Barrier Reef Reserve System recognized by UNESCO, there are also 3 distinct Caribbean atolls that are found in the area: Lighthouse Reef, Glover’s Reef, and Turneffe Atoll.
 The Lighthouse Reef is the most easterly diving site in the country and where the famous Great Blue Hole is located in.

 The rich and diverse marine ecosystem found within this reef is not the only reason why it is popular with tourists, particularly as a diving spot.
 The three distinct atolls mentioned above also present various scuba diving opportunities for tourists, which is sought after by diving enthusiasts.

-Despite the impressive number, Belize Barrier Reef Reserve System are said to contain more species than the ones mentioned above.
+Despite the impressive number, the Belize Barrier Reef Reserve System is said to contain more species than the ones mentioned above.
 Marine biologists would go as far as to claim that only 10% of the total species were discovered; about 90% more need to be discovered.

 View my complete list of UNESCO World Heritage Sites in Belize.